 Q. Can you give me a quick overview of how the oyster gardening program works?

 A. Oysters are the Chesapeake Bay's best natural filters.
 They also provide essential habitat for fish and other Bay creatures.
-Unfortunately, though, today's oyster population is estimated at only two percent of its original level.
+Unfortunately, though, today's oyster population is a fraction of its original level.
 The Chesapeake Bay Foundation's oyster gardening program gives people the opportunity to help bring back this vital species by growing oysters alongside their docks.
 Once grown, the adult oysters are returned to the Chesapeake Bay Foundation for planting on sanctuary reefs.

 Q. What type of dock and water conditions do I need to grow oysters?